gauravshevkar/verto-challenge-Movie-Library/README.md

 # React + Vite
-# 🎬 Movie Library
+# Movie Library
 An interactive React web app to browse movies and manage your personal Watchlist.
 It uses the OMDb API to fetch movie data and stores your watchlist locally.

 # Features
 1. Popular Movies: Displays a curated list of trending movies on load.
 2. Search by Title: Find movies easily by searching their name using OMDb API.
 3. Persistent Watchlist: Add movies to a personal watchlist — saved in localStorage.
 4. Reusable Components: Built with modular MovieCard and Navbar components.
 5. Separate Watchlist Page: View all your saved movies.
 6. Remove Movie Option: Remove a movie from your watchlist anytime.
 7. Client-Side Routing: Smooth navigation between Home and Watchlist.
 8. State Management: Uses React’s state hooks for consistent UI updates.

-# Tech Stac
+# Tech Stack
-Frontend: React.js
+1. Frontend: React.js
-Routing: React Router DOM
+2. Routing: React Router DOM
-Styling: CSS / TailwindCSS (as per your project)
+3. Styling: CSS / TailwindCSS (as per your project)
-API: OMDb API
+4. API: OMDb API
-State Management: React Hooks (useState, useEffect)
+5. State Management: React Hooks (useState, useEffect)
-Storage: Browser LocalStorage
+6. Storage: Browser LocalStorage

-# Project Structure
+Project Structure
 movie-library/
 │
 ├── src/